FrancescoScala/Auto-Guard/README.md

 # Description
 This product enables SDV vehicle into connected car to detect user defined event and abnormal values produced by Software and deploy the software update via CI/CD.
 The example solution demonstrates the custom defined Emergency breaking event detection and immediately to the reporting system.
 The developer retrieves the report with attached vehicle data.
-It is expected that developer will analyze the report and fix the issues and bugs in the software.
+It is expected that the developer will analyze the report and fix the issues and bugs in the software.